pollyweb-org/pollyweb-docs/4 ⚙️ Solution/25 🔆 Locators/1 🔆 Locators/🔆 Locator.md

     - If it opens their [Wallet 🧑‍🦰 app](<../../20 🧑‍🦰 UI/1 🧑‍🦰 Wallets/🧑‍🦰🛠️ Wallet app.md>), then they'll know that all messages will safely go through a trustworthy [Broker 🤵 domain](<../../20 🧑‍🦰 UI/3 🤵 Brokers/🤵🤲 Broker helper.md>).
     - Instead, if the [Locator 🔆](<🔆 Locator.md>) opens a web page, then it's most probably not an NLWeb [Locator 🔆](<🔆 Locator.md>).
-    - Exceptionally, users will be directed to the `nlweb.org` website if they do not have a [Wallet 🧑‍🦰 app](<../../20 🧑‍🦰 UI/1 🧑‍🦰 Wallets/🧑‍🦰🛠️ Wallet app.md>) installed on their smartphone.
+    - Exceptionally, users will be directed to the `nlweb.dom` website if they do not have a [Wallet 🧑‍🦰 app](<../../20 🧑‍🦰 UI/1 🧑‍🦰 Wallets/🧑‍🦰🛠️ Wallet app.md>) installed on their smartphone.

     Given that the [Wallet's Broker 🤵 domain](<../../20 🧑‍🦰 UI/3 🤵 Brokers/🤵🤲 Broker helper.md>) serves as a protector, user can trust its mechanism to protect them from [phishing sites 📺](<../../../2 🏔️ Landscape/1 💼 Business landscape/11 🔆 Scanning landscape/06 📺 QR phishing.md>), just like Google Chrome does with [SSL certificate validation 📺](<../../../2 🏔️ Landscape/1 💼 Business landscape/11 🔆 Scanning landscape/08 📺 Google's Risk API.md>) and other phishing detection/blocking features - these mechanisms include: